Jeremy enjoys dueling in between working as a chemical analyst and campus building manager.

 What else can I say?
 Spell/trap removal, boosted stats, and the ability to revive a different winged reptile when defeated makes for an incredibly handy series-independent creature.

-From the legendary god cards (Winged Dragon of Ra, Slifer the Sky Dragon) to the popular Blue-Eyes and Red-Eyes series, dragons have long showcased their power in Yu-Gi-Oh tournaments.
-Good eye, technically the god cards are divine beast-typed, but you catch my drift.
+From the legendary god cards (Winged Dragon of Ra, Slifer the Sky Dragon) to the popular Blue-Eyes and Red-Eyes series, dragons have long showcased their power in Yu-Gi-Oh tournaments (technically the god cards are divine beast-type, but you catch my drift).
 Regardless, with potent link monsters like Firewall Dragon continuing the trend, dragon fans have plenty to look forward to in the game's future—yet always keep your eyes peeled for the overshadowed dragons just as worthy of acclaim.